Andrija Motovunjanin

 Croatian proverb (see [Kuhac])

-Osor Evangelistary, 11th centuryThe first Croatian neum manuscripts for church music date from the 11th century.
-The Osor Evangelistary (1080-1082) from the convent of st. Nikola in Osor (island of Cres) is written in beneventana, ornamented by Monte Cassino initials, and accompanied with old neums.
-This evangelistary contains among others a prayer for the Pope, for Byzantine tsar, and for the King which at that time was factual ruler of Osor (regis nostri) - Croatian King Zvonimir.
+Osor Evangelistary, 11th centuryThe Osor Evangelistary (1080-1082) from the convent of st. Nikola in Osor (island of Cres), containing neum notation, is written in beneventana, ornamented by Monte Cassino initials, and accompanied with old neums.
+This evangelistary contains among others a prayer for the Pope, for Byzantine emperor, and for the King which at that time was factual ruler of Osor (regis nostri) - Croatian King Zvonimir.
 The evangelistry is held in the Vatican Archives.
 Some of the Christmas folk songs from the 12th century are still very popular.
 It is interesting that the Croats have more than 500 (five hundred) Christmas carols.
 There are Christmas verses that can have a dozen of different melodies, varying considerably from region to region.
 The number of Croatian Christmas carols is surprisingly large even in world's proportions.

 According to Dr. Miho Demovic, a well known and very popular Croatian Christmas carol Narodi nam se kralj nebeski is from 13th century, and U se vrime godisca might be from 12th century, see Glas koncila, 25.
 12. 2007, p 15.